 "The old ways of doing things have changed into the new ways.
 The new generation does things differently.
 But me, I have two ways.
 I am the old and the new."

 - John Mawurndjul

-Presented bilingually in Kuninjku and English, the exhibition illuminates Kuninjku culture and the dynamic connections between land and ancestral power in Mawurndjul’s home in western Arnhem Land.
-It also reveals the mastery of an artist who vividly provides a narrative thread linking the past to the present and beyond.
-John Mawurndjul: I am the old and the new is rightly described by curator-writer Hetti Perkins as ‘a self-portrait … the embodiment of the contemporary spirit of an old soul’.
+Presented bilingually in Kuninjku and English, the exhibition illuminated Kuninjku culture and the dynamic connections between land and ancestral power in Mawurndjul’s home in western Arnhem Land.
+It also revealed the mastery of an artist who vividly provided a narrative thread which linked the past to the present and beyond.
+John Mawurndjul: I am the old and the new was described by curator-writer Hetti Perkins as ‘a self-portrait … the embodiment of the contemporary spirit of an old soul’.